JaytirthJOSHI/fly-events-fun-ai/README.md

    npm run prisma:migrate
    ```

+   When prompted for a migration name, type: `init` or just press Enter

-   This will create the necessary tables in your PostgreSQL database.
+   This will create the necessary tables in your Supabase database.
+You can verify in the Supabase dashboard under **Table Editor**.

 6. **Start the development servers:**